Ritaprava95/Email_Classification_Transformers/README.md

 # Email_Classification_Transformers

-I will perform a text classification tasx using various Transformer models, mostly from Huggingface community
+I will perform a text classification task using various Transformer models, mostly from Huggingface community

 The notebook names are self exploratory